 Adapted from the work of Peggy McIntosh and Emily Style.

-Testimony: bearing witness, giving evidence; speaking the truth of one's experience and perspective; bearing responsibility for one's own truth.
+"Giving testimony" can mean bearing witness, giving evidence, speaking the truth of one's experience and perspective, and claiming responsibility for one's own truth.

-"Serial testimony" is very simple: the facilitator poses a question, and each participant speaks in turn without reaction from other group members.
+The serial testimony protocol is very simple: The facilitator poses a question, and each participant speaks in turn without reaction from other group members.
 Under other names (Quaker dialogue, Claremont dialogue), this technique has been used for many years, particularly in settings where the participants' perspectives diverge so radically that they have difficulty hearing each other.

-You might tell the group they will probably have strong reactions to the process; ask them to hold onto and reflect on their thoughts and feelings.
-Assure them that there will be ample opportunity to continue the dialogue in other settings.
+The facilitator might tell the group that they will probably have strong reactions to the process; the facilitator may ask participants to hold on to and reflect on their thoughts and feelings, and assure them there will be ample opportunity to continue dialogue in other settings.

 Move systematically around the circle rather than asking for volunteers to speak.
-You may want to pass a talking stick or other object to reinforce the ground rules.
+The facilitator may pass a talking stick or other object to reinforce the ground rules.